gordicaleksa/pytorch-neural-style-transfer/README.md

 ### Debugging/Experimenting

-Q: L-BFGS can't run on my computer it takes too much GPU VRAM?
+Q: L-BFGS can't run on my computer it takes too much GPU VRAM?<br/>
 A: Set Adam as your default and take a look at the code (there is a table) for initial style/content/tv weights you should use as a start point.

-Q: Output image looks too much like style image?
+Q: Output image looks too much like style image?<br/>
 A: Decrease style weight or take a look at the table of weights (in neural_style_transfer.py) I've included that work.

-Q: There is too much noise (image is not smooth)?
+Q: There is too much noise (image is not smooth)?<br/>
 A: Increase total variation (tv) weight (usually by multiples of 10, again the table is your friend here or just experiment yourself).

 ### Reconstruct image from representation